-A lightboard is a transparent whiteboard made of glass with internal lighting to make writing glow.
+A lightboard is a transparent whiteboard made for video creation.
+The lightboard is made of glass with internal lighting to make writing glow.
 A lightboard allows a presenter to write and draw while maintaining eye contact to deliver their message in a natural and engaging way.
 Video is filmed through the glass and mirrored so the orientation appears correct to the viewer.
 Lightboard presentations can be done live or recorded.

 Lightboards are sometimes referred to by different names including transparent whiteboard, forward board, learning glass, glassboard.